 Stan and Kryztina arrived two minutes after Isabel left Leksand.
 When three women appeared on the platform instead of the expected two, Stan was bewildered.

-"Jenny ... ?" he said incredulously, but before he could collect himself, she had fallen into his arms and was hugging him tightly.
+"Jenny ... ?!" he exclaimed incredulously, but before he could collect himself, she had fallen into his arms and was hugging him tightly.

 "Emma! ...
-Shelly!" cried Kryztina and welcomed the two new sister-wives-to-be.
+Shelly!" cried Kryztina and welcomed the two betrothed sister-wives.
 Though she had been as surprised as Stan to see Jenny, she could see that Stan was momentarily occupied and didn't want the others to feel left out.

 "Hi Kryztina!" shouted Shelly, as the three women all embraced and kissed each other, and then made their way to Stan.